OlivierMarteaux/A047_Vitesse/README.md

 To install the Vitesse application on your physical Android device:

 1. **Download the APK from your smartphone**
-   - Go to the [Releases](https://github.com/your-repo/vitesse/releases) section of this repository.
+   - Go to the [Releases](https://github.com/OlivierMarteaux/A047_Vitesse/releases) section of this repository.
-   - Download the latest `app-release.apk` file.
+   - Download the latest ` Vitesse.apk ` file.

 2. **Enable Unknown Sources**
    - On your device, go to `Settings` > `Security`.